MartineBoulanger/PetBattlePvPTournamentLogger/README.md

-# PetBattlePvPTournamentLogger
+# PetMastersLeagueLogs

-World of Warcraft addon for the Pet Battle PvP Tournaments!
+World of Warcraft addon for the PML tourneys and community!

-This is a simple in use addon specifically created for the Pet Battle PvP Tournaments, but it can also be used for when you would want to log your PvP pet battles.
+This is a simple in use addon specifically created for the Pet Masters League (PML), but it can also be used for when you would want to log your PvP pet battles.

 ## What does it do?